Tasmania Minister for Infrastructure and Transport Michael Ferguson

 Victor P Taffa

-“I see these improvements as essential to help people get where they want to be more easily.”
-Minister for Infrastructure and Transport Michael Ferguson said.
+Tasmanian children are precious, and we want them to be safe, Minister for Infrastructure and Transport Michael Ferguson said.

 As school returns, the activity on our roads and around schools increases, and so does the risk to our young children.

 In the past 5 years, 33 children aged between 4-15 were hit by vehicles and injured in school zones, with 18 occurring during school hours.